AHCoder/galaxy-integration-ngameboy/README.md

 * Open user_config.py in your installation folder and set your folder path for your roms and your emulator path etc.

 1. When you have an account go here: https://www.giantbomb.com/api/
-2. Place a file named "config.py" in your installation folder with a single line:
+2. Open "user_config.py" in your installation folder and set your API key:
     * api_key = YOUR_KEY_GOES_HERE_IN_QUOTES i.e. api_key = "abcdefghijklmnopqrstuvwxyz"